 We celebrate the sacrament of Baptism usually once a month.
 The process will involve:

-- Completing a baptism registration form and forwarding it to the Parish Office.
+- Completing a baptism registration form and forwarding it to the Parish Office (form will be provided from the parish office)

 - Friends and family members are most welcome to attend the baptism.
 Please note that the baptism is a ceremony, not a Mass.